School students in lockdown after teacher stabbed in Tewkesbury

 Someone in the area wrote on social media of having “never seen so many police in one time before” and “hundreds of worried parents outside, worried for their kids”.

-Teachers at the nearby Tirlebrook Primary School posted a message on Facebook saying its school had also been locked down on police advice and urged parents not to come to the school.
+A nearby primary school, Tirlebrook Primary School was also placed on lockdown on police advice, after the suspected stabbing at Tewkesbury Academy.

-“An incident has occurred this morning at Tewkesbury Academy and we have been advised by Tewkesbury Police to put in place a lockdown,” they said.
+“An incident has occurred this morning at Tewkesbury Academy and we have been advised by Tewkesbury Police to put in place a lockdown,” they said, urging parents not to come to the school.

 Tewkesbury school issues statement after suspected stabbing

-The principal of Tewkesbury Academy has issued a new statement in the aftermath of a suspected stabbing incident at the school in Gloucestershire.
+A male teacher required hospital treatment after reports he was stabbed by a pupil at Tewkesbury Academy.

-Kathleen McGillycuddy said: “We appreciate that this morning has been a worrying time for all associated with Tewkesbury Academy.
+In a statement, the school’s headteacher Kathleen McGillycuddy said: “We appreciate that this morning has been a worrying time for all associated with Tewkesbury Academy.
 We are writing to reassure you that all pupils remain safe and well.

 “We were alerted shortly before 9am this morning to reports of a serious incident which left a male member of staff in need of hospital treatment.

 “The school was locked down and police were called immediately when we became aware of this incident.
-We have since been taking advice from the police on when and how to share updates with you.
+We have since been taking advice from the Police on when and how to share updates with you.

-“In the last few minutes police have arrested a teenage boy in connection with this incident.
-In conjunction with police advice the lockdown remains in place as a precaution.
+“In the last few minutes Police have arrested a teenage boy in connection with this incident.
+In conjunction with Police advice the lockdown remains in place as a precaution.
+We hope to be able to provide a further update once cleared by Police in the near future.

-“We hope to be able to provide a further update once cleared by Police in the near future,” she continued.
 “Thank you for patience and understanding at this difficult time.”

 Education secretary ‘deeply concerned’ by stabbing reports